jbgraug/postbuild/readme.md

     -c, --css <css>        css file(s) to inject (file or directory).
 Wildcards can be used with quotation: '**/*.css' -j, --js <js>          js file(s) to inject (file or directory).
 Wildcards can be used with quotation: '**/*.js' -r, --remove <remove>  Remove condition
+    -g, --ignore <path>, Prefix to remove from the injected filenames

 ### Examples